JManyama/test-repo/src/Slate-API-Explorer-Reference/slate/source/includes/_fetch-list.html.md

 ####  <a name="responses-errors"></a>Responses and Errors

-Refer to the [HTTP Status Codes](/api-reference/http-status-codes.html) page for details of the common responses and errors.
+Refer to the [HTTP Status Codes](#http-status-codes) page for details of the common responses and errors.

-[3]: /api-reference/callouts/post-list-search-request.html
+[3]: #post-a-list-search-request